-MODEM CONTROL REGISTER (MCR)

-Address Offset = 4H.
-DLAB = X. READ/WRITE
+MODEM CONTROL REGISTER (MCR) Address Offset = 4H, DLAB = X, READ/WRITE

 This 8 bit register controls the interface with the MODEM or data set (or device emulating a MODEM).
-The contents of the MODEM control register are described below.
+The contents of the MODEM control register are described on the following page.